caiocesarbosco/db_indexer/README.md

 Rocksdb has been chosen as our Low Level Database.

-Indexer insert each entry following an algorithm which sorts Key's lexically.
+Database insert each entry following an algorithm which sorts Key's lexically.

 Value is a Struct containing a String and a Number.